Non-Degree Seeking Students

 The high school student must consult his or her high school guidance counselor to select the course(s) to be taken, which must supplement and not overlap the high school program.

-Includes individuals who have already earned a bachelor’s degree or more but who wish to enhance job skills, seek additional academic certification or prepare for graduate school.
+Individuals who have already earned a bachelor’s degree or more but who wish to enhance job skills, seek additional academic certification or prepare for graduate school can apply as regular non-degree seeking students..
 This category also includes individuals who have not completed a degree but who wish personal or professional enrichment.
 Enrollment requires submission of a Non-Degree Student Application each semester.
 Enrollment is contingent upon class size and availability.
 Students will not be able to register for courses until the week prior to the beginning of classes.